corford/ansible-role-redis-multi-instance/README.md

 systemctl [start|stop|restart] redis.target
 ```

-Note: This role intentionally does not setup or configure any redis instances.
+Note: This role intentionally does not setup or configure individual redis instances.

 ## License